Links on Android Authority may earn us a commission. Learn more.

 Unfortunately, you won’t find information about DRM conformity on many specification sheets, so knowing before purchasing a new phone is difficult.
 Most smartphones, especially in the flagship tier, will allow for HD streaming from Widevine-powered services, even if the smartphone is a few generations old.
 Technically, all Android smartphones can support L1 Widevine security, but implementation mileage may vary with lower-cost smartphones that may skimp on testing times.

-If you want to check that your particular handset is compatible with Winevine, along with other popular DRM services, you can check out your smartphone’s level of support with apps like DRM Info, which is free to download from the Play Store.
+If you want to check that your particular Android device is compatible with Winevine, along with other popular DRM services, you can check out the level of support with apps like DRM Info, which is free to download from the Play Store.
 Simply scroll down to the Google Widevine DRM section and check what Security Level your device supports, just like in the image above.

 Widevine support is often not quoted on spec sheets, so you'll have to rely on reviews to know if HD streaming will work or not.